MADE - TO - MEASURE

 13. Back width

-Measure around your bicep (upper arm) at its fullest point.
+Measure around your bicep (or upper arm) at its fullest point.
 It is normally close to your armpit.

 Bend your forearm parallelly with the floor.
 Circle the tape around the elbow bone at its widest part to measure.